 - What adjustments can be made to grain feedings as needed for individual horses? (amount given, frequency of feedings, grain type, etc.) If a horse needs adjustment to his grain, are there any additional charges?

 - How are supplements fed?
 (SmartPaks are perfect for making supplements easy to feed for your barn!)

 - Any additional charges for feeding supplements?

 Not all barn and facility areas are open to boarders.
 If you are at an elite training facility, some of the arenas and paddocks are specifically designated for training horses versus boarders.
 Make sure you are clear on what facilities are included in your board.

 - Are there open barn hours?
 If so, what are they?

-- If I need to be at the barn outside of barn hours (i.e to administer medication to my horse, etc), is that possible?
-Who do I need to let know if I need to be at the barn outside of the normal hours?
+- If you need to be at the barn outside of barn hours (i.e., to administer medication to your horse, etc.), is that possible?
+Who do you need to let know if you need to be at the barn outside of the regular hours?

 - Is there a tack room or tack lockers?